Applied Cryptography

 Required Readings

-Assignments & Lab Sessions
+Assignments & Lab Projects

 Problem Sets

 Problem sets will be assigned periodically throughout the semester to reinforce and deepen your understanding of the lecture material.
 Each set will include a range of exercises—some focused on theoretical proofs and problem-solving, others requiring short coding tasks or computational experiments.
 These assignments are designed to bridge the gap between abstract cryptographic concepts and their concrete applications.
-You are encouraged to start working on each problem set early and to seek guidance during office hours or lab sessions if you encounter difficulties.
+You are encouraged to start working on each problem set early and to seek guidance during office hours or lab project sessions if you encounter difficulties.

 Problem Set 1: Provable Security Foundations